Packaging-free wine in keg

 Over the past few months we’ve put the infrastructure in place to bring our packaging free wines in-house, taking care of all the aspects needed to take the wine from the winery and put a perfect glass in perfect condition down at your table.

-We have worked together with Unkel and Millton so far, soon to be joined by Patrick Sullivan, Jauma, Gentle Folk and BK, all with the ultimate aim of being able to offer you a solid range from a wide variety of great producers.
-All organic or biodynamic, all low intervention, all packaging free.
+So far we have worked together with Unkel, Millton, Patrick Sullivan, Jumpin' Juice, Jauma, Gentle Folk, BK, Clos Henri and Greystone Wines, all with the ultimate aim of being able to offer you a solid range from a wide variety of great producers.
+Always organic or biodynamic, always low intervention, always packaging free.

 The benefits to kegged wine are immense.
 For some wines and some venues I'd say it’s even more appropriate than traditional glass.
 Please read on for more....